 Air

-DOH is monitoring air quality throughout the Lahaina area to confirm that debris removal, Temporary Debris Storage (TDS) Site operations, and other disturbances of fire ash—such as by high winds—do not cause unhealthy air quality.
+DOH conducted air monitoring throughout the Lahaina area in late 2023, 2024, and early 2025 to confirm that debris removal, transfer of debris from the Temporary Debris Storage (TDS) Site to the Permanent Disposal Site (PDS), and other disturbances of fire ash—such as by high winds—did not cause unhealthy air quality.
 Air quality monitoring by the U.S. Environmental Protection Agency and DOH started before debris removal operations began.
-This monitoring is using proven measurement methods and follows DOH’s air quality guidelines.
-Similar air monitoring was conducted in Kula during the now completed debris removal operations there.
+This monitoring used proven measurement methods and followed DOH’s air quality guidelines.
+Similar air monitoring was conducted in Kula during the now-completed debris removal operations there.

 Air quality monitoring focuses on harmful substances that the wildfires left in Lahaina, especially in the ash.
 This ash contains substances like arsenic, other metals, and asbestos fibers.
 People can breathe in ash that becomes airborne.
 When that happens, people can also breathe in the harmful substances within the ash.